x-orpheus/catch-react-error/README.md

 ```

-2. pass it as the argument
+* Second, pass it as the argument

 ```jsx
 @catchreacterror(CustomErrorBoundary)